ta-web-paris/labs-twitter-clone/course/part1.md

 ## Tweets

-Now that we have the basic authentication setup, we should start with the actual functionality of our Tweeter.
-The steps to add the functionality are:
+Now that we have the basic authentication setup, we should start implementing the main features of our Tweeter: adding and displaying tweets.
+The steps to add those are:

-1. Create the Schema in Mongoose so our users will have tweets
+1. Create a Tweet model with Mongoose
-2. We will create a `New Tweet` form and controller action
+2. Create a form to add tweet and a controller action
-3. We will show `My tweets`
+3. Create a view to display a user's tweets

 Ready?